Get

 1. Nutrition

 Your Corgi’s nutrition plays a prominent role in their overall health.
 Feeding them high-quality, protein-packed food is the first place to start.
 Most ingredients listed on the packaging should be recognizable and familiar to you.
-If you can’t calculate your dog’s daily dietary needs, your vet can tell you how much to feed your dog at each meal.
+If you can’t calculate your dog’s daily dietary needs, a vet can tell you how much to feed your dog at each meal.

 Nutrition for each life stage of your Corgi is important for your dog’s health.
 Puppies have different dietary requirements than adult dogs.
 Adult dogs have different dietary requirements than senior dogs.
 The life stage should be stated on the food label, so you know which one to pick for your dog’s age.